 In May of 2013, Esther graduated from North Carolina State University with her Masters in Social Work.
 This combination of Esther and Douglas’s education and experience gives our company a unique perspective into to the assisted-living needs of our clients and family members.
 Also in 2013, Esther and Douglas decided to partner with Terry Hubbard in opening a fourth home.
 The Weaver Crossing home was established in April of 2013 and was opened with its first client in June of 2013.
 Having successfully opened four family care homes, the decision was made to begin offering franchise opportunities.
 Our franchise model has resulted in a number of incredible senior-care homes, and we’ve been able to have the first family care home in Wake County to be constructed from the ground up as a family care home.

-Copyright 2017 Avendelle Assisted Living Homes, Raleigh, NC.
+Copyright 2017 Avendelle Assisted Living Homes.
 All Rights Reserved.

 Web Design & Internet Marketing by Textivia